rohan-v8rma/Java-Juggernaut/README.md

 ### `available()` method of `DataInputStream` class vs. catching `EOFException`

 - For `FileInputStream`/`FileOutputStream` where data is in the form of byte values (0-255), the end-of-file is indicated by -1 value.
-- In this case, we need a try-catch to catch the end-of-file exception because the data can be stored in any form, including negative integers, so -1 CANNOT indicate end-of-file.
+- In the case of `DataInputStream`/`FileInputStream`, we need a try-catch to catch the end-of-file exception because the data can be stored in any form, including negative integers, so -1 CANNOT indicate end-of-file.
 - OR, we can use the `available()` method which returns the number of bytes that can be read from the input stream.
 When this method returns 0, we can stop reading.

 ```java